 In addition to lowering the barrier to entry, cloud ERP allows businesses to scale painlessly.
 In an on-premise system, businesses may have to purchase extra servers and equipment in order to increase usage.
 Meanwhile, in a cloud system, because the infrastructure is managed by the vendor, businesses can simply add additional users by paying more for their subscriptions.

 Cloud software is accessible anywhere with an internet connection.
 This offers businesses unprecedented geographic mobility, which can benefit them in various ways:

 Go Global: Global companies with on-premise ERP systems need to have multiple systems, which reduces connectivity in the business and can create information sharing issues.
 With a cloud system, this is not a concern since the one product works across the globe.

 Travel: If employees need to travel as part of work, they can still access ERP software from their new location.

-Historically, one of the largest barriers to cloud adoption in general has been security concerns, and this has been the case for adoption of cloud ERP as well.
+Historically, one of the largest barriers to cloud adoption, in general, has been security concerns, and this has been the case for the adoption of cloud ERP as well.
 In recent years, however, trust has increased, and a number of companies have improved security in their software.

 “[C]loud ERP customers quickly overcome this irrational fear by asking honest questions: are we a manufacturing business or an IT shop?
 Do we think our IT infrastructure is as safe as solutions whose entire business model is based on providing secure service?
 And can we really afford to keep an in-house staff focused entirely on managing the latest security measures?”